frollous/frollo-android-sdk/extras.md

 ##### Integration Requirements

-If you are going to authenticate using Authorization Code, some extra setup steps are required for your app.

-- Gradle version must be 5.1.1+

-    Modify Gradle version in your **gradle_wrapper.properties** as below

-        `distributionUrl=https\://services.gradle.org/distributions/gradle-5.1.1-all.zip`

-- Jetifier version must be 1.0.0-beta04+

-    Add below line in your project level **build.gradle** dependencies section
-    ```
-        dependencies {
-            //..
-            classpath "com.android.tools.build.jetifier:jetifier-processor:1.0.0-beta04"
-            //..
-        }
-    ```

 - You need to define a **appAuthRedirectScheme** in your module level **build.gradle**.
 This should be unique redirect uri for your app.

     Example: